 2004: Educator of the Year, Katharine Gibbs College, New York, NY

 1997: J. Soros International Science Foundation (ISF) Grant for original

 research in Theoretical Nuclear Physics

-Dr. Margolin’s current research interests are in Applied Mathematics, Theoretical Nuclear Physics, and Quantum Nanophysics.
-She has been a Research Fellow at the Laboratory of Holographic Recording and Processing of Information of The Institute of Cybernetics in Georgia and received a Diplomate in Mathematical Physics in recognition of her research work.
+Dr. Margolin’s current research interests are in Applied Mathematics, Mathematics Education, Theoretical Nuclear Physics, and Quantum Nanophysics.
+She has ongoing collaboration as a Research Fellow at the Laboratory of Holographic Recording and Processing of Information of The Institute of Cybernetics in Georgia.
 She was invited to present her recent research findings at the International Nuclear Physics Conference in Florence, Italy in June, 2013 and at Hawaii University International Conference on Education &STEM in June, 2014.

 Dr. Margolin led student-faculty collaborative research project in mathematics education and presented at Hawaii University International Conference in Mathematics and Engineering Technologies in 2012.
 She continuous her research in mathematics education and investigates strategies for increasing student motivation and success in mathematics.
 Dr. Margolin continues to participate in joint international research projects at the Institute of Cybernetics in Georgia and invites undergraduate students to participate in her research.

 Modeling Dynamics of Life

 Member, General Education Outcomes Assessment Committee

 Coordinator, Quantitative Reasoning Program